An Interlude Before the Third Act of “The Assemblage of AI”

 There’s a big difference between something that didn’t work because it’s only part of the solution and something that plain didn’t work.

-Closer to my heart in the BI world are those OLAP cubes that seem so 2005.
-Caching when we know something will be used often—and having the power to update it (even if not in real time)—never goes out of style.
-BI itself has endured many pains and evolutions: Bill Inmon’s formalization of the Enterprise Data Warehouse long ago, the rise of OLAP cubes, master data management to integrate domains, the shift from ETL to ELT, and the progression of visualization tools from single-user Excel to multi-tiered Power BI.
+BI itself has endured many pains and evolutions from Bill Inmon’s formalization of the Enterprise Data Warehouse long ago, the rise of OLAP cubes, master data management to integrate domains, the shift from ETL to ELT, and the progression of visualization tools from single-user Excel to multi-tiered Power BI.

 In 2004, my work situation led me to build an AI SQL Server performance tuning engineer.
-(I wrote about the origin story of my AI journey in Enterprise Intelligence.)
-I used Prolog, but needed to write my own .NET version (I worked at Microsoft at the time) with two key changes.
-First, most non-software developers who code tend toward monolithic structures—hard to write and maintain.
-I made it distributed, snippets of Prolog fragments composed into larger ones, modular logic blocks.
+(Long story.
+I wrote about the origin story of my AI journey in Enterprise Intelligence, Intuition for this Book, page 51.
+I used Prolog, but needed to write my own .NET version (I worked at Microsoft at the time) because I needed to create a codebase I could modify to what were modern concepts at the time, beginning with two key changes.

 Second, automatic rule generation.
 Machine learning was emerging, and deployed models were already autonomously making business decisions.
 Software code was another source.
 Between those, plus pulling “MetaRules” from SQL queries (reference tables as MetaFacts), rule creation became at least partially automated.
 But roadblocks remained: managing definitions was brutal, Semantic Web was barely known, no graph databases existed.
 I couldn’t develop all that as I was writing the Prolog engine and building a data warehouse supporting automatic rule generation and maintenance (what was like MLFlow today).

 Then ChatGPT went viral in November 2022, and we finally had a major missing piece, LLMs good enough to provide light inference and act as glue between components.
 For the first time in a decade, I didn’t sense any readily visible big obstacles for my plan.
-Of course, more obstacles are out there, but the path seemed clear to move until the next hurdle.
-My book, Enterprise Intelligence, was about exactly that: integrating these disparate pieces (BI, data mesh, knowledge graphs, knowledge workers, AI) into a whole.
-See my blog, Enterprise Intelligence: Integrating BI, Data Mesh, Knowledge Graphs, and AI
+Of course, more obstacles are out there and things still could be better, but the path seemed clear for “good enough” until the next roadblock.

 LLMs became the mortar.
 Why are LLMs good as mortar?
 They are high-end translators that can serialize and deserialize communication between loosely-coupled or even decoupled components.
 When we’re having a conversation with someone, we don’t emit some encoding of the trillions of synapses in our brain.
 We serialize it into language and the friend we’re conversing with deserializes it and hopefully it properly links itself into his synapses.
 Like a high-end translator LLMs can take into account fuzziness and language nuances.
-It may not be fluent in the subject of the conversation, but it’s more than just a word-mapper.
+They may not be fluent in the subject of the conversation, but they’re more than just a word-mapper.

 To be clear, my approach to AI, at this point, doesn’t require great technological leaps to set up a baseline.
 It’s data-driven at the foundation and LLM-driven for the glue.
 We don’t need to invent massive new swaths of tech.
 What enterprises have already built—data warehousing, business intelligence, OLAP cubes, big data, data science, cloud SaaS platforms, event processing, master data management, data virtualization, methodologies like Data Mesh and Agile project management, ETL/ELT processes, MLflow, semantic layers—is like assembling the organs of an intelligence of a business.

 I wouldn’t say that success among enterprises is only “survival of the smartest”, but it’s at least a major pillar.
 Enterprises know they are in competition with peers as well as non-peers that want to set a flag on other territory.
 Like a human, that enterprise needs superior situational awareness, a strategic mind, and the skill of persuasion (thanks, to the late Scott Adams).
-The enterprise should be concerned with building superior private capability, the enterprise-developed strategic asset of all strategic assets, as opposed to jumping the current bandwagon because that works for others.

 Look out for “The Products of System 2” in a couple of weeks (late Feb to early March 2026).